 If you check out my page, The Facts, you’ll see that I started on my debt journey owing about $27,000 in student loans.
 This isn’t really the whole story.
 I used student loans to finance my school tuition (highest in the country) and living expenses (highest in Atlantic Canada), which amounted to more than $27,000.
 When all was said and done, after my four-year undergraduate program, I’d borrowed $42,082.00.

 I’d never really paid much attention to how much I was borrowing while I was in school.
-At the time it seemed very necessary.
+At the time, it seemed very necessary.
 It wasn’t like I was blowing my money on trips or clothing.
-I didn’t own any expensive purses, and any time I was out of school, I had a full time job that paid above minimum wage.
+I didn’t own any expensive purses, and when I was out of school, I had a full-time job that paid above minimum wage.
 How had I possibly managed to rack up so much debt, and more importantly, how the heck was I going to pay it all off?

-Not surprisingly, as a full time employee with an above minimum wage job and no dependants, I didn’t qualify for debt repayment assistance.
+Not surprisingly, as a full-time employee with an above minimum wage job and no dependents, I didn’t qualify for debt repayment assistance.
 I was about to close the browser when a small link caught my eye.
 It was called the Timely Completion Benefit, and it rocked my world.

 This is how it works: When I took out student loans, a portion of them came from the federal government and a portion came from the provincial government.
 In order to encourage students to graduate from University in a timely manner, the province is willing to forgive their portion of the loans.
 The only catch is that you have to owe at least $26,000 and they will only forgive their portion down to the $26,000 threshold.